Snaacky/thewiki/docs/tutorials/visualnovels.md

 The below archive is probably an archive for event CGs. ![https://files.catbox.moe/8tle3x.jpg](https://files.catbox.moe/8tle3x.jpg)
 4. You're done!
 You may need to explore and experiment a lot at times to find certain things, and many files may be named poorly, but they should all generally be visible in the preview.
 To save a file, right click it and hit Extract.
 You may also choose to save the entire extracted data folder for further use.

+!!!info Info
-NOTE: You may encounter the following opening certain archives.
+You may encounter the following opening certain archives.
 This just means that the tool was unable to automatically determine what format the archive was in, or maybe the archive is encrypted.
 You can select one of the games (if it is your game) in the dropdown, or just select NoCrypt and attempt to open it.
+!!!

 ![https://files.catbox.moe/4pjqou.jpg](https://files.catbox.moe/4pjqou.jpg)